lisefrac/redtrilliumgardens.com/content/buy-plants.md

     name: "Buy Plants"
 ---

-_(Updated: May 7, 2025)_
+_(Updated: May 8, 2025)_

 As we do not have a storefront, the best way to purchase plants is to email us at [lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) to arrange pickup at a local market or at our home in Lunenburg, MA.

 ## Available Now

 The following plants are currently available for purchase in the sizes noted after the dash.
 [Please email us at lise@redtrilliumgardens.com](mailto:lise@redtrilliumgardens.com) if you are interested in purchasing any.
-They are available for pickup at our home or at one of the markets we attend.

 ### Perennial Natives